 10-200 Is proper disclosure guidance provided by the Government Contracting Activity?
-10-401d Are requests for export authorizations of significant military equipment or classified material accompanied by Department of State Form DSP-83, "Non-Transfer and Use Certificate?"
-10-202 Have the required security provisions and classification guidance been incorporated into the subcontract document for all direct commercial arrangements with foreign contractors involving classified information?
+VALIDATION: 10-401d Are requests for export authorizations of significant military equipment or classified material accompanied by Department of State Form DSP-83, "Non-Transfer and Use Certificate?"
+VALIDATION: 10-202 Have the required security provisions and classification guidance been incorporated into the subcontract document for all direct commercial arrangements with foreign contractors involving classified information?
+VALIDATION: December of Familia Oleraified Information 1 Possession of Foreign Classified Information 10-300 Has your DSS IS Rep been notified of all contracts, awarded by foreign governments, which involve access to classified information?
+VALIDATION: 10-302a Is foreign government information provided protection equivalent to that required by the originator?
+VALIDATION: 10-304a Are U.S. documents containing foreign government classified information marked as required by the NISPOM?

-Possession of Foreign Classified Information 10-300 Has your DSS IS Rep been notified of all contracts, awarded by foreign governments, which involve access to classified information?
-10-302a Is foreign government information provided protection equivalent to that required by the originator?
-10-304a Are U.S. documents containing foreign government classified information marked as required by the NISPOM?
-10-306 Is foreign government material stored in a manner that prevents its mingling with other material?
+VALIDATION: 10-306 Is foreign government material stored in a manner that prevents its mingling with other material?
+VALIDATION: